 Next, you’ll need a line item for direct costs, or cost of goods sold.
 These business expenditures are directly related to the costs incurred to produce or sell your product or service.

-In addition to the physical materials used to create the product, it also includes any direct labor required to complete the effort.
+In addition to the physical materials used to create the product or service, it also includes any direct labor required to complete it.
 If you purchase your products from a supplier rather than making them yourself, this would also include your supplier costs.